The creation of the CYbernetic Parachute RElease System (CYPRES) was developed out of a desperate need to stop seeing people killed while skydiving.

 The CYPRES has been the automatic activation device of choice for millions of skydivers, the most elite special forces and the Red Bull Stratos Project.

-We are proud of our history and though we’ve been at it for 25 years, we continue to push to make our products better and compliant with the demands of today’s modern skydiver.
+We are proud of our history and though we’ve been at it since 1991, we continue to push to make our products better and compliant with the demands of today’s modern skydiver.